prg.528.research_interrupted.webp

 Radical Data: Digital Solidarity (workshop)

-Join Radical Data for the workshop Digital Solidarity, where they explore the subversive potential of technology to combat oppressive digital labor.
+Join us for the workshop Digital Solidarity, where we explore the subversive potential of technology to combat oppressive digital labor.
 In collaboration with union organizer Marta Roz, this workshop delves into innovative strategies for digital solidarity and organization.
-Marta Roz will highlight how employers exploit technological advancements to increase labor demands, often at the expense of workers' health and safety.
-Together, they will discuss how digital tools and collective action can be harnessed to protect workers' rights, promote well-being, and foster a supportive community in the digital labor landscape.
+Roz will highlight how employers exploit technological advancements to increase labor demands, often at the expense of workers’ health and safety.
+Together, we will discuss how digital tools and collective action can be harnessed to protect workers’ rights, promote well-being, and foster a supportive community in the digital labor landscape.

 Courtesy: Radical Data